 Effectiveness of the court system

 The court timetable is often congested and it can take a long time to progress cases through the courts.
 There is, however, a mediation process to promote settlement agreements between parties in dispute before matters proceed to trial.
-It can take between one to five years to obtain a judgment in the General Division of the High Court and up to nine months to obtain a judgment in the Commercial Division.
-It can take up to four years to obtain a judgment from the Supreme Court of Appeal.
+It can take between one to five years to obtain a judgment in the General Division of the High Court and up to twelve months to obtain a judgment in the Commercial Division.
+There is a mandatory mediation procedure for all matters before the Commercial Division, mediated by a Judge.
+The Commercial Division is the most efficient court in Malawi.
+It can take up to five years to obtain a judgment from the Supreme Court of Appeal.
 Enforcement of judgments continues to be a problem.

 Enforcement of arbitral awards